woodtick88/addProjectVue/README.md

 # my-project

-> A Vue.js project using Vuetify UI
+> A Vue.js project using Vuetify UI and Firebase for backend

 ## Build Setup